 When I published the second edition of my novel, I created the files to upload to publishing sites (Amazon, IngramSpark).
 Once the epub and paperback were done, I went back to my manuscript and created a Large Print version.

-It didn’t take long, since the manuscript was already prepared.
-Once used for the standard text novel (12 pt), I saved a new version of the files and expanded the text to 16pt for the Large Print.
+I started with the files used for the standard text novel (12 pt), then I saved a new version of the files and expanded the text to 16pt for the Large Print.
+I checked the layout, chapter breaks, etc. to ensure the pages were ready to print (adjusting as needed).
 Since the novel then became thicker (larger text = more pages), I created a wider version of the cover and added “Large Print” to the cover art.

 (Other things needed to be done, such as using a new ISBN, new barcode, and re-pricing the thicker book, etc.)

-Now, I do have the advantage that I typeset my own books, so creating a new version is my own time.
-Even if only a few hours, it is time that has to be spent.
-If you’re paying to have your book layout prepared, then you’d be paying for someone else’s time.
+Now, I do have the advantage that I worked in publishing and used to help people typeset books, and can use my experience for my own books!
+This means that creating this new, additional Large Print version of each novel is using my own time.
+If you’re paying to have your book layout prepared, then you’d be paying for someone else’s time to essentially typeset another book.